rayanfam/rayanfam.github.io/_posts/2022-06-13-hyperdbg-one-thousand-and-one-nights.md

 Almost three years ago (precisely, on 18 December 2019), we finished implementing EPT hooks and VPIDs, thus setting the cornerstones for designing a new debugger.
 Ever since, many of our friends have joined the project to develop an advanced, fully-practical, and usable debugger.

 During our Windows analysis journey, we always felt the lack of two elements that we thought would most likely make our tasks much faster and more efficient, and that was our main motive, to tackle the following setbacks:
 1. None of the current classic debuggers, (such as WinDbg) have the ability to trace read/write/executes to a large structure.
-Sure they have to be able to debug registers, but that’s limited.
+Sure they have to be able to use hadware debug registers, but that’s limited.
 They can’t specify more than four addresses, and the size is also limited to 1, 2, and 4 Bytes.
 2. There was no support for tracing instructions from user mode to kernel mode and from kernel mode to user mode.
-A feature like this would allow us to trace the parameter to the system calls and find the exact routines (basic blocks) executed due to our produced parameter in static analysis tools like IDA Pro, Ghidra, and Radare2.
+A feature like this would allow us to trace parameters to the system calls and find the exact routines (basic blocks) executed due to our produced parameters in static analysis tools like IDA Pro, Ghidra, and Radare2.

-The solution to the first issue was implemented in HyperDbg and exported as a command named “!monitor”, and the secondly discussed issue was addressed with the Instrumentation Step-in or the “i”.
+The solution to the first issue was implemented in HyperDbg and exported as a command named “[!monitor](https://docs.hyperdbg.org/commands/extension-commands/monitor)”, and the secondly discussed issue was addressed with the Instrumentation Step-in or the “[i](https://docs.hyperdbg.org/commands/debugging-commands/i)”.

 After that, dozens of features were added to the debugger to get HyperDbg to where it is today.